top of page

 A Word About Pricing

-***I offer a 10% first responder discount for active and retired military, clergy, firefighters, police, EMTS, and paramedics as a token of my great appreciation for all you do.***
+***I offer a 10% first responder discount for active and retired military, clergy, firefighters, police, EMTs, and paramedics as a token of my great appreciation for all you do.***

 A Word About Timing